bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 ### Computer programs

-These computer programs contain much reference material available at theclick of a button.
+These computer programs contain much reference material available at the click of a button.
 You can also bring material and Scriptures into your document quickly.

-## PRINCIPLE ELEVEN: We must be taught by the Holy Spirit
+## Principle eleven: We must be taught by the Holy Spirit

 He is the master teacher (I Cor.
 2:13–14).
 Be careful of the words which men's wisdom teacheth.
 Commentaries can be helpful especially to learn about culture and history, but they are no substitute for the teaching of the Holy Ghost.